iszczesniak/cpp/memory/index.md

 instance, a function can take an argument or return as a result an integer in a register, e.g., EAX for x86, Linux, and GCC.

-In the legacy call convention, a function result was returned in a temporary place at the top of a stack, which was easy to locate with the stack register -- that was an advantage.
+In the legacy call convention, a function returned its result was in a temporary place at the top of the stack, which was easy to locate with the stack register -- that was an advantage.
 A disadvantage it was to copy the result from the temporary place to its destination, e.g., a variable that was assigned the result.

-Modern call conventions allow the memory for the return value be allocated anywhere in memory (on the stack, on the heap, or in the fixed-size memory for the static and global data), and the address be passed to a function in a processor register (e.g., RDI for x86, Linux, and GCC), so that the function can create the return value in the pointed location.
+The modern call convention allows the place for the return value be allocated anywhere in memory (not only on the stack, but also on the heap, or in the memory for the static and global data), and passing to a function the address of the place in a processor register (e.g., RDI for x86, Linux, and GCC), so that the function can create the return value at the pointed address.
+We don't need a temporary place, but only an extra register.

 The following example demonstrates that the return value can be created anywhere (as the modern call convention allows), and not only